animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode’s default behavior is to fail-fast, always.
+Spring Data for GemFire's default behavior is to fail-fast, always.
-So, neither `Index` *Exception* are “handled” by default.
+So, neither `Index` *Exception* are "handled" by default.
 These `Index` exceptions are wrapped in a SDG `GemfireIndexException` and rethrown.
-If you wish for Spring Data for Apache Geode to handle them for you, you can set either of these `Index` bean definition options to `true`.
+If you wish for Spring Data for GemFire to handle them for you, you can set either of these `Index` bean definition options to `true`.

 </div>